flanksource/docs/docs/config-db/transform/script.md

 | `gotemplate` | Specify Go template for use in script | `string` | `false`  |
 | `javascript` | Specify javascript syntax for script  | `string` | `false`  |

+!!! note

+    Unlike other transformation functions, script is ran before the attributes _(id, name, type, ...)_ are extracted.
+    So please make sure your transformation scripts are inline with the JSONPath selectors for the attributes.

 ## JavaScript

 You can supply a JavaScript code to transform the scraped configuration.
 Your JS code will have access to the special `config` variable which will contain the scraped config.
 Your script is expected to return a stringified JSON object which will be the new configuration.